 - Contact name and email (in general the requestor)

 - Expiry date (default 1 to 2 years)

 Registered laboratory IT deputies may also use the website https://support.ee.ethz.ch/ to make account orders.
 This website is only accessible from within the ETH network or when using VPN.

 In general, the name of the project account can be chosen freely with some restrictions:

 - No hyphens ('-'); however underlines ('_') are allowed

 The best practice is to choose a name that reflects the project's name or topic.
 If that doesn't suit you, a project name like <staffmember>_data might also be requested.
 NOTE: The project account name cannot be changed once the account has been created.

 The project owner can ask for addition of new members or removal of existing members by sending a request to email@example.com.

-If a user does not have a valid D-ITET/TARDIS account, a guest account can be requested by the technical contact (IT coordinator) of the lab/institute.
+If a user doesn't have a valid D-ITET/ TARDIS account, a guest account can be requested by the technical contact (IT coordinator) of the laboratory/ institute.